Something in the Water's economic impact on Virginia, weather forecast and Richmond performers

 The inaugural Something in the Water festival was held in Virginia Beach in 2019 and drew over 35,000, but pulled out of the state in 2022 after the hip-hop mogul’s cousin was shot by a police officer in March 2021 and Williams described the city as having “toxic energy.”

-Last year, Something in the Water moved to Washington D.C. in June, but didn’t get as much positive press and response as it did when it was held in Virginia.
+Last year, Something in the Water moved to Washington, D.C., in June, but did not get as much positive press and response as it did when it was held in Virginia.

 Then in November at his Mighty Dream Forum, Williams surprised the public by announcing that Something in the Water would be returning to his native Virginia Beach this year.

-In December 2022, the city also agreed to settle a federal wrongful death lawsuit brought by Lynch’s family and estate for $3 million.
+In December, the city also agreed to settle a federal wrongful death lawsuit brought by Donovon Lynch’s family and estate for $3 million.

-Virginia Beach is providing $500,000 up front from the Tourism Investment Program (TIP) fund to assist SITW with marketing expenses.
-The city will also return the “but-for” taxes generated within the festival’s footprint to Something in the Water.
+Virginia Beach is providing $500,000 upfront from the Tourism Investment Program fund to assist SITW with marketing expenses.
+The city will also return the “but for” taxes generated within the festival’s footprint to Something in the Water.
 The city has set aside $2 million to cover the “but for” taxes.
-The TIP fund is comprised of mostly taxes generated by visitors.
+The TIP fund consists of mostly taxes generated by visitors.

 “We sincerely appreciate Mr. Williams bringing this marquee event back home, and are looking forward to a great festival weekend for our entire community to enjoy,” Tiffany Russell with the city of Virginia Beach said via email.